• Home

 2) The tween should understand that every ‘friend’ will not be BFF

-Some teens struggle to make friends and they seem to latch on to the first person who displays any kind of attention.
-This may lead to sharing of too much personal information rapidly and the teen can become jealous or feel insecure when his new best friend acquires other friends.
-You must speak to your tween and help him understand that there is a difference between the person who sits right next to him in the class and do some casual talking and a friend who appreciates his friendship.
+Some teens struggle to make friends, and they seem to latch on to the first person who displays any kind of attention.
+This may lead to the sharing of too much personal information rapidly, and the teen can become jealous or feel insecure when his new best friend acquires other friends.
+You must speak to your tween and help him understand that there is a difference between the person who sits right next to him in the class and does some casual talking and a friend who appreciates his friendship.

 3) The teen must understand that conflict is common

-All best friends are going to fight at one point of time but every argument does not signal the termination of a friendship.
-The teen must understand how to fight fair and when to take the much needed break from an agreement so that it dies a natural death.
-If your teen is arguing on the social media then he/she should have the presence of mind to convince the other person to settle the argument in person only as misunderstandings are very common in social media and arguments spiral beyond control unnecessarily.
+All best friends are going to fight at some point in time, but every argument does not signal the termination of a friendship.
+The teen must understand how to fight fair and when to take the much-needed break from an agreement so that it dies a natural death.
+If your teen is arguing on social media, then he/she should have the presence of mind to convince the other person to settle the argument in person, only as misunderstandings are very common on social media and arguments spiral beyond control unnecessarily.

 4) Teach your tween to engage in meaningful conversations